- Covid Safety

-Absence from school during the year will reduce a child’s chances of success, will lead to gaps in their knowledge and understanding, and will eventually have an impact on their exam grades.
+Absence from school during the year will reduce a child’s chances of success, will lead to gaps in knowledge and understanding, and will eventually have an impact on exam grades.
 We will monitor attendance and absence carefully.
 For this reason:

 - If a child is sick or unable to attend, parents/carers must call the school telephone number (0191 386 6628 Option 1) before 8.30am on each day of absence